You know this big effort to reduce home foreclosures?

 Covering your body in tattoos is a sign of low self-esteem, according to a new study.

-The uh psychologists who uh studied this warned that people considering a tattoo should think extremely carefully before submitting themselves to the needle in the ink, because the study found that people who had three or more tattoos were likely to have low self-esteem.
+The psychologists who studied this warned that people considering a tattoo should think extremely carefully before submitting themselves to the needle in the ink.

-They found four reasons why people get tattoos to be rebellious, to belong to a group for aesthetic reasons, and because of a strong emotional attachment to what I mean, it could be Anything, I guess.
+To be rebellious, to belong to a group, for aesthetic reasons, and because of a strong emotional attachment.

-Who knows.
+Who knows?

-Now this is a story in the Washington Post today.
+Now, this is a story in the Washington Post today.

 Too many cars and they're not on the road.

-I just folks, I just love this.
+I just, folks, I just love this.

-The sea of new cars, 57,000 of them stretches for acres along the port of Baltimore.
+The sea of new cars, 57,000 of them, stretches for acres along the port of Baltimore.

 They are imports just in from foreign shores and exports waiting to ship out.

-Chryslers and Subaros, Fords and Hyundai's.
+Chryslers and Subaroos, Fords and Hyundai's.

 Is it Hyundai or Hyundai?